sanzaru/SimpleToast/README.md

 **alignment:** Defines the alignment of the toast.
 See [https://developer.apple.com/documentation/swiftui/alignment](https://developer.apple.com/documentation/swiftui/alignment) for more information.

-**delay:** Optional parameter to define when the toast disappears.
+**hideAfter:** Optional parameter to define when the toast disappears.
 If nil is given the toast won't disappear.

-**backdrop:** Optional parameter to define if the toast is rendered over a backdrop.
+**showBackdrop:** Optional parameter to define if the toast is rendered over a backdrop.

 **backdropColor:** Optional parameter for the backdrop color